Strategies for preventing drunk driving

 - Plan to stop serving alcohol about 90 minutes before the party ends.
 This will give your party-goers some time to process the alcohol they've consumed before they leave.

 - Forego the coffee or energy drink nightcap; caffeinated drinks won’t sober people up — only time can do that.

-- Make the rounds and try to speak to each of your guests before they leave the party.
-Trust your instincts — if you think someone appears to be ill-equipped to drive, call her/him a cab (you could even offer to pay for it yourself), arrange a ride with a friend, drive her/him home yourself, or encourage her/him to stay over.
+- If it's feasible, make rounds and try to speak to each of your guests before they leave the party.
+Trust your instincts — if you think someone appears to be ill-equipped to drive, request a rideshare or cab, arrange a ride with a friend, drive them home yourself (assuming you're sober), or encourage them to stay over.

-- Many towns and college campuses offer free escort services or provide free shuttle buses or safe rides.
+- Many towns and college campuses offer free escort services, providing free shuttle buses or safe rides.
 Contact your police or security department, or college health office for more information.
-Then, make this information available at the party for those who may need it.
+Then, make this information available before and during the party for those who may need it.

 - If someone has had too much to drink, but still wants to drive, explain that you’re concerned because you don’t want them to hurt themselves or others.
 You could also ask a friend to help you have this conversation for moral support and so the person in question is aware others are also concerned.

-As you can see, there are a lot of ways, before, during, and after an event to help people make lower-risk decisions about their alcohol use.
-Helping your friends get home safely is like the buddy system many learn about when they are little — holding hands (so to speak) and looking out for one another.
-Asking a friend not to drive home can be hard — maybe you are afraid you'll be teased, excluded from future parties, or cause your friend to be angry with you.
-Sometimes, people do react this way, especially if they feel you are questioning their choices.
-But in the long run, they are likely to appreciate your concern for their well-being.
-For more information on how to help a friend who is intoxicated, check out the Go Ask Alice!
-Q&A How should I help my drunk friend?
+All this to say, there are a lot of ways, before, during, and after an event to help people make lower-risk decisions about their alcohol use.
+Asking a friend not to drive home can be hard — maybe you're afraid you'll be teased, excluded from future parties, or cause your friend to be angry with you.
+Sometimes, people do react this way, especially if they feel that you’re questioning their choices.
+But in the long run, they’re likely to appreciate your concern for their well-being.
+Additionally, keeping these strategies in mind for yourself if you've been imbibing can help to keep you and those around you safe.